azdyb/jquery-itemspicker/README.rst

 What is itemspicker?
 ====================

-Itemspicker is a jQuery_. plugin, which helps managing selectable items.
+Itemspicker is a jQuery_ plugin, which helps managing selectable items.
 It hooks on a bunch of any DOM elements (e.g. <li>) and waits for some trigger (usually click) to toggle item's deffined class (default "selected").

 .. _jQuery: http://jquery.com/